sudhiry/webcomponents-examples/README.md

 This examples use web component standards to show the web components

 ## [Web Component without using HTML import standard](examples/web-component-without-html-imports)
-HTML import standard is still not supported by all browsers, so our wbe components should be implemented without this standard.
+HTML import standard is still not supported by all browsers, so our web components should be implemented without this standard.
 This example illustrate the web component without HTML import standard.

 ## [Web Components using React](examples/react-web-component)
+Almost all of development works on top of some frameworks like React, Angular, Vue.
+So it is necessary to have web components in related frameworks.
+This example illustrate the use of React in web components.